css-raku/HTML-Canvas-raku/README.md

 # perl6-HTML-Canvas

-This a a lighweight module for composing HTML-5 canvases.
+This a a module for composing HTML-5 canvases.

 It supports the majority of the [HTML Canvas 2D Context](https://www.w3.org/TR/2dcontext/) API.

-A canvas may be currently constructed via the API, then rendered to Javascript via the `.to-html` method.
+A canvas may be constructed via the API, then rendered to Javascript via the `.js` or `.to-html` methods.

 Backends are under construction for PNG and PDF rendering of canvases.